-Effective October 25, 2019, our prior senior credit facility entered into in August 2017 was replaced by a \$120.0 million ABL Credit Agreement (Loan Agreement), which provides for a five-year senior secured revolving credit facility.
+As more fully described in Note 7 - Debt to our consolidated financial statements, effective October 25, 2019, our prior senior credit facility entered into in August 2017 was replaced by a \$120.0 million ABL Credit Agreement (Loan Agreement), which provides for a five-year senior secured revolving credit facility.
 On June 30, 2020, we amended the Loan Agreement (First Amendment), which increased the current aggregate committed size of the ABL from \$120.0 million to \$130.0 million.
 All other terms, conditions, covenants, and pricing of the Loan Agreement remain the same.
 On March 8, 2021, we amended the Loan Agreement (Second Amendment), which increased the current aggregate committed size of the ABL from \$130.0 million to \$150.0 million, increased certain borrowing base sub-limits, and decreased both the cash dominion event and financial reporting triggers.
-On June 8, 2021, we amended the Loan Agreement (Third Amendment), which permits the incurrence of indebtedness and grant of security as set forth in the Loan Agreement and in accordance with the Intercreditor Agreement, and provides mechanics relating to a transition away from LIBOR as a benchmark interest rate to a replacement alternative benchmark rate or mechanism for loans made in U.S. dollars.

-As of June 30, 2021, the interest rate spreads and fees under the Loan Agreement were based on LIBOR plus 1.75% for the revolving portion of the borrowing base and LIBOR plus 4.00% on the Supplemental Availability.
-The Base Rate (as defined by the Loan Agreement) margins would have been 0.75% and 3.00%, respectively, for the revolving portion and Supplemental Availability, respectively.
+As of March 31, 2021, the interest rate spreads and fees under the Loan Agreement were based on LIBOR plus 2.00% for the revolving portion of the borrowing base and LIBOR plus 4.00% on the Supplemental Availability.
+The Base Rate (as defined by the Loan Agreement) margins would have been 1.00% and 3.00%, respectively, for the revolving portion and Supplemental Availability, respectively.
 The LIBOR and Base Rate margins are subject to monthly pricing adjustments, pursuant to a pricing matrix based on our excess availability under the revolving credit facility.
 In addition, the facility is subject to an unused fee, letter of credit fees, and an administrative fee.
 The Loan Agreement contains various restrictions and covenants, including a covenant to maintain a minimum fixed charge coverage ratio.
-We were in compliance with the fixed charge coverage ratio covenant as of June 30, 2021.
-Availability under the ABL is subject to a borrowing base, which was sufficient to access the full facility size of \$150.0 million at June 30, 2021, with \$16.0 million of borrowings drawn as well as \$18.5 million of letters of credit outstanding, leaving \$115.5 million available for borrowing.
+We were in compliance with the fixed charge coverage ratio covenant as of March 31, 2021.
+Availability under the ABL is subject to a borrowing base, which was sufficient to access the full facility size of \$150.0 million at March 31, 2021, with \$96.0 million of borrowings drawn as well as \$18.5 million of letters of credit outstanding, leaving \$35.5 million available for borrowing.

-See Note 8 - Debt to our condensed consolidated financial statements.
+See Note 7 - Debt to our consolidated financial statements.